jenkhy/GW_Lab_Notebook/Symposium Questions.md

 	- 15 to 25 C

 - Salinity for P. marinus?
-	- P. marinus can thrive in as low as 9 ppt salinity
+	- P. marinus
-	- P. marinus can thrive in as high as 35 C
+- Temperature for P. marinus
-- Temperature for
+	- The optimal temp of Perkinsus is 28-32 C
 - What are some reasons for oyster death?
 	- too high or too low temperatures, ideal range is 15 to 25 C
 	- too high or too low salinity 10 to 28 ppt